A Comprehensive Survey of Continual Learning: Theory, Method and Application: Scenario Complexity in Application: The Case of Visual Classification

-\emph{General Continual Learning} (GCL) \cite{aljundi2019task,de2021continual_review,buzzega2020dark} is a broad concept that describes potential challenges in terms of learning paradigms, where the model observes incremental data in an online fashion without explicit task boundaries.
-Correspondingly, GCL consists of two interconnected settings: \emph{Task-Free Continual Learning} (TFCL) \cite{aljundi2019task}, where the task identities are not accessible in either training or testing; and \emph{Online Continual Learning} (OCL) \cite{aljundi2019gradient}, where the training samples are observed in an one-pass data stream.
-Since TFCL usually accesses only a small batch of training samples at a time for gradual changes in task distributions, while OCL usually requires only the data label rather than the task identity for each training sample, many representative methods for TFCL and OCL are indeed compatible.
-Here we summarize these methods and present their target scenarios in Table~\ref{table:gcl}.
+Potential challenges of the learning paradigm can be summarized in a broad concept called \emph{General Continual Learning} (GCL)~\cite{aljundi2019task,de2021continual_review,buzzega2020dark}, where the model observes incremental data in an online fashion without explicit task boundaries.
+Correspondingly, GCL consists of two interconnected settings: \emph{Task-Free Continual Learning} (TFCL)~\cite{aljundi2019task}, where the task identities are not accessible in either training or testing; and \emph{Online Continual Learning} (OCL)~\cite{aljundi2019gradient}, where the training samples are observed in an one-pass data stream.
+Since TFCL usually accesses only a small batch of training samples at a time for gradual changes in task distributions, while OCL usually requires only the data label rather than the task identity for each training sample, many representative methods for TFCL and OCL are indeed compatible (see Table~\ref{table:gcl} for their target scenarios).

-Some of them attempt to learn specialized parameters in a growing architecture.
-For TFCL, CN-DPM \cite{lee2019neural_cndpm} adopts Dirichlet process mixture models to construct a growing number of neural experts, while a concurrent work \cite{jerfel2019reconciling} derives such mixture models from a probabilistic meta-learner.
-VariGrow \cite{ardywibowo2022varigrow} employs an energy-based novelty score to decide whether to extend a new expert or update an old one.
-ODDL \cite{ye2022task} estimates the discrepancy between the current memory buffer and the previously-learned knowledge as an expansion signal.
-For OCL, InstAParam \cite{chen2020mitigating} selects and consolidates appropriate network paths for individual training samples.
+Specifically, some of them attempt to learn specialized parameters in a growing architecture.
+For TFCL, CN-DPM~\cite{lee2019neural_cndpm} adopts Dirichlet process mixture models to construct a growing number of neural experts, while a concurrent work~\cite{jerfel2019reconciling} derives such mixture models from a probabilistic meta-learner.
+VariGrow~\cite{ardywibowo2022varigrow} employs an energy-based novelty score to decide whether to extend a new expert or update an old one.
+ODDL~\cite{ye2022task} estimates the discrepancy between the current memory buffer and the previously-learned knowledge as an expansion signal.
+For OCL, InstAParam~\cite{chen2020mitigating} selects and consolidates appropriate network paths for individual training samples.